/

 As a Delivery Lead, there is one thing I know: <highlight>every project needs a schedule</highlight>.

-Breaking projects down into tasks and deliverables and setting due dates not only helps keep them on track, but also prevents teams from being overworked and burning out.
+Breaking projects down into tasks and deliverables and setting due dates not only helps keep them on track, but also avoids teams being overworked and burning out.
 It allows you to define what needs to get done and when each part will be delivered.

 We’ll break down a few project scheduling processes (with examples from expert planners) that you can use to build better project schedules ⏳